TheAgentCompany/TheAgentCompany/docs/EVALUATION.md

 Make sure you have all services launched and running before you start evaluation.
 If not, please refer to the [SERVER SETUP DOC](./SETUP.md) first.

 The [below section](#general-steps) describes the general steps to run evaluation.
-Different platforms might require variation on steps, but the general principles should hold.
+Different platforms or agents might require variation on steps, but the general principles should hold.
 If you'd like to use [OpenHands](https://github.com/All-Hands-AI/OpenHands) for evaluation, please refer to the [RUN EVALUATION WITH OPENHANDS](#run-evaluation-with-openhands) section.
+You could also use it as a reference to automate your evaluation pipeline.

 ## General Steps

+TheAgentCompany 1.0.0 evaluation consists of 175 tasks.
+Each task is a Docker image.
+A complete list of tasks can be found [here](../workspaces/README.md).

 ### Step 1: Start Task Container